fedhere/DSPS_FBianco_2023/HW4/README.md

 # 1. Uncerainties and Dark Matter

-follow the instructions in the notebook [Galrotation.ipynb](Galrotation.ipynb)
+follow the instructions in the notebook [MWrotCurve_instructions.ipynb](MWrotCurve_instructions.ipynb)

 # 2. 661 students (and extra credit for 461)